 - Moreover, the MPCA requires that an owner (and any successive owner) annually certify compliance with the terms of the Environmental Covenant.

 - An environmental covenant needs to be recorded with the Recorder’s Office in the county where the property is located.
 A correct legal description is required.
 Also, a description of the background, past investigation and cleanup actions, any ongoing requirements and the location and type of remaining contamination must be included and should be carefully drafted.

 Recording an environmental covenant on property has long-term implications.
 If the property is subject to a mortgage or financing, notification, consent and further action may be required.
 Therefore, it is prudent for a property owner to review the terms of an environmental covenant carefully with counsel before it is executed.

 Please see the disclaimer at the bottom of this page that relates to limitations on this blog and to legal advice.
+Thanks to associate Joseph Reutiman for his assistance in preparing this blog.
 Finally, for information on environmental covenants and how a covenant may affect property, please contact:

 Joseph G. Maternowski

 Minneapolis, MN 55402-4437